 Trump's tweet appears to have been sparked by a posting on a political blog, which cited an August NBC News article about the manufacturing shift.

-Ohio Gov. John Kasich, one of Trump's presidential rivals, quickly seized on the error and claimed credit for Ford's decision.
+Trump's error was quickly seized on by Ohio Gov. John Kasich, one of his presidential rivals, who said that he, in fact, deserves credit for Ford's decision.

 Trump spokeswoman Hope Hicks did not directly respond to the error, but said in a statement that Trump "continues to emphasize the importance of bringing jobs back to the United States and encouraging corporations to build factories in our country in order to create thousands of jobs for Americans."